Globaleliteee/GamePay/README.md

 with no central authority: managing transactions and issuing money are carried out collectively by the network.
 GamePay Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the GamePay Core software, see [https://gamepay.org](https://gamepay.org).

 Install GamePay
 -------